 Unique Features

-Yet, when I look at the contents of the formulas, there isn’t much to set them apart, with the exception of a few unique features, including:
+Many people lump these two in the same political basket and treat them as almost equally unmentionable taboos.
+(Alex Jones being the greater he-who-shall-not-be-named of the two.)
+When I look at the contents of the formulas, there isn’t much to set them apart, with the exception of a few unique features, including:

-Brain Force
+Brain Force Plus

 - Vitamin B12: Not as nootropic as B6, but Brain Force deserves props for providing the superior methylcobalamin form of the vitamin.